Austria: Since 2006

 After the Grand Coalition broke in Spring 2017 a snap election was proclaimed for October 2017.
 The Austrian People's Party (ÖVP) with its new young leader Sebastian Kurz emerged as the largest party in the National Council, winning 31.5% of votes and 62 of the 183 seats.
-The Social Democratic Party (SPÖ) finished second with 52 seats and 26.9% votes, slightly ahead of the Freedom Party of Austria (FPÖ), which received 51 seats and 26%.
-NEOS finished fourth with 10 seats (5.3 percent of votes), and PILZ (which split from the Green Party at the start of the campaign) entered parliament for the first time and came in fifth place with 8 seats and 4.4% The Green Party failed with 3.8% to cross the 4% threshold and was ejected from parliament, losing all of its 24 seats.
+The Social Democratic Party (SPÖ) finished second with 52 seats and 26.9% votes, slightly ahead of the Freedom Party of Austria (FPÖ), which received 51 seats and 26 percent.
+NEOS finished fourth with 10 seats (5.3% of votes), and PILZ (which split from the Green Party at the start of the campaign) entered parliament for the first time and came in fifth place with 8 seats and 4.4% The Green Party failed with 3.8% to cross the 4% threshold and was ejected from parliament, losing all of its 24 seats.
 The ÖVP decided to form a coalition with the FPÖ.
 The new government between the centre-right wing and the right-wing populist party under the new chancellor Sebastian Kurz was sworn in on 18 December 2017, but the coalition government later collapsed in the wake of the "Ibiza" corruption scandal and new elections were called for 29 September 2019.
-The elections lead to another landslide victory (37.5%) of the Austrian People's Party (ÖVP) who formed a coalition-government with the reinvigorated (13.9%) Greens, which was sworn in with Kurz as chancellor on 7 January 2020.
+The elections led to another landslide victory (37.5 percent) of the Austrian People's Party (ÖVP) which formed a coalition government with the reinvigorated (13.9 percent) Greens, which was sworn in with Kurz as chancellor on 7 January 2020.

-On 11 October 2021, Chancellor Sebastian Kurz resigned, after pressure triggered by a corruption scandal.
-Foreign Minister Alexander Schallenberg of ÖVP succeeded him as chancellor.
-Following a corruption scandal involving the ruling People's Party, Austria got its third conservative chancellor in two months after Karl Nehammer was sworn into office on 6 December 2021.
-His predecessor Alexander Schallenberg had left the office after less than two months. ÖVP and the Greens continued to govern together.
+On 11 October 2021, Chancellor Sebastian Kurz resigned following pressure from a corruption scandal.
+He was succeeded by Foreign Minister Alexander Schallenberg of the ÖVP.
+However, Schallenberg stepped down after less than two months, and Karl Nehammer was sworn in as chancellor on 6 December 2021, making him Austria's third conservative leader in two months.
+The ÖVP and the Greens continued to govern together.

-A year after Karl Nehammer was sworn into office, his government became involved in a scandal regarding to Austria's veto of Bulgaria and Romania accession to the Schengen Area.
-In those two countries, the Austria veto caused a huge histery and outrage.
-Because of the controversial vote, Romania withdrew its ambassador from Vienna.
-Citizens of Romania were advised by the government not to travel to Austria for skiing, and a boycott against Austrian companies like OMV and Raiffeisen is still ongoing.
+Following the election on 29 September 2024, coalition negotiations between the ÖVP, SPÖ, and NEOS collapsed, leading to Nehammer's resignation.
+Schallenberg stepped in as interim chancellor for the second time.
+Attempts to form an ÖVP-FPÖ coalition also failed.
+Eventually, the ÖVP, SPÖ, and NEOS reached an agreement, forming a coalition government with Christian Stocker (ÖVP) as chancellor (Stocker government).